,

 Two passive solar water heater systems are the most popular today:

-If you live in an area with a moderate climate, your family consists of two members, and most hot water you are using is at the end of the day; you want a passive batch solar water heater or ICS system.
+If you're trying to decide between these two systems, consider your specific needs.
+For example, if you live in an area with a moderate climate, have a family of two, and typically use most of your hot water at the end of the day, a passive batch solar water heater or ICS system may be the best option for you.

-If there are more than three people in your home and you cannot install an additional solar storage tank near the existing heater, a recommendation is to use the thermosyphon system.
+Alternatively, if you have more than three people in your household and cannot install an additional solar storage tank near your existing heater, the thermosyphon system may be the better choice.

 Passive Integral Collector Storage System - Batch Water Heater